 - Dr. Quinn, Medicine Woman often prescribes willow bark tea.

 - She is also seen prescribing digitalis to a woman for a heart murmur.
 She also prescribes several things given to her by the Native Americans, much to the town's distrust and horror.

-- Set up and mercilessly subverted in the episode "Heat Wave" of Tom Fontana's Borgia: Faith and Fear, where fever seizes several characters in 1492 Rome:
+- Set up and mercilessly subverted in the episode "Heat Wave" of Tom Fontana's Borgia, where fever seizes several characters in 1492 Rome:

 - We first see the awful, counterproductive Christian European medicine of the time at work, making the sick sleep in closed chambers (in the middle of the torrid Italian summer!), not stitching open wounds, etc.